List of Ghostbusters characters: Gary Grooberson

 Gary Grooberson is portrayed by Paul Rudd in Ghostbusters: Afterlife.
 He is Phoebe and Podcast's science teacher and a seismologist, investigating mysterious local earthquakes.
-Despite being a scientist, Phoebe initially stereotyped Grooberson as a moronic middle school football coach based on his unkempt appearance and seemingly laid-back attitude.
+Despite being a scientist, Phoebe initially stereotyped Grooberson as a middle school football coach based on his unkempt appearance and seemingly laid-back attitude.
 Besides having expertise on seismology, Grooberson also has knowledge in world history and culture, indicated by his familiarity with cuneiform writings and Aztec objects.
 He is also a fan of the Ghostbusters and believer of the paranormal, and loves popular culture such as cinemas and comic books.
 Needing income while staying in Summerville, he takes the job as a summer schoolteacher.
-However, because most of his students are delinquents and not interested in learning, he just lets them watch old violent movies in his classroom and gets paid while focusing on his seismic investigations - except Phoebe and Podcast, whom he mentors in science and the paranormal.
+He is apathetic about his job, and because most of his students are delinquents and not interested in learning, he just lets them watch old violent movies in his classroom and gets paid while focusing on his seismic investigations - except Phoebe and Podcast, whom he mentors in science and the paranormal.
 When Phoebe brings Gary a Ghost Trap she found in the Spengler farmhouse, he assumes it is a replica.
 After discovering the device is real and Phoebe's relation to Egon Spengler, Gary is supportive of Phoebe following her grandfather's footsteps as a Ghostbuster.
 After Gary and Callie begin dating, Phoebe initially feels uncomfortable, but she later accepts their relationship.
 Gary plays a news clip on YouTube, showing them footage of the Ghostbusters during what came to be known as the Manhattan Crossrip of 1984.

+In Ghostbusters: Frozen Empire, Gary's childhood dream of becoming a Ghostbuster is fulfilled after he moved to New York City with the Spenglers, collaborating with them, his idols, Podcast, and Lucky Domingo.
+He has become a father figure to Callie's children and is especially very protective of Phoebe.
+In addition of using the Ghostbusters' equipment, Gary also has the capability of repairing them without needing Phoebe or the original Ghostbusters' help.